LiamBatiste/Restaurant-Sales-Analysis/README.md

 ### Slicing and Filtering

 The ability to **slice specific time periods** means that performance can be measured at different levels by drilling down into the time series slicer.
-The ability to **filter by different levels for fast food restaurants** is also useful for comparing by State, City or invidual restaurant, allowing restaurants to be further investigated if performance is exceptional so that it can be replicated across other stores.
-For example if a specific restaurant trials a meal-deal promotion specific to loyalty members and it showed success, the promotion could be rolled out state wide.
+The ability to **filter by different levels for fast food restaurants** is also useful for comparing by State, City or individual restaurant, allowing restaurants to be further investigated if performance is exceptional so that it can be replicated across other stores.
+For example, if a specific restaurant trials a meal-deal promotion specific to loyalty members and it showed success, the promotion could be rolled out state wide.

 ### Deep Dive Analysis
-There is also possibilty for a **deep dive analysis of restaurant by sales quantity**.
+There is also possibility for a **deep dive analysis of restaurant by sales quantity**.
 In effect this means stakeholder can identify which items are top sellers and what this might imply about customer preferences.
-Secondly, the stacked bar chart (bottom middle visual) displays the **top 5 item by total adjusted price loss by resurants**, this can provide value through identifying the items that have the highest adjusted price loss, explaining how this could indicate potential issues with pricing strategies or discounts (that may even be restaurant specific).
-The dashbaord can be used to gain insight centered around **discount distribution by loyalty program participation** which will give an indication of loyalty programme success through conversion rate.
+Secondly, the stacked bar chart (bottom middle visual) displays the **top 5 item by total adjusted price loss by restaurants**, this can provide value through identifying the items that have the highest adjusted price loss, explaining how this could indicate potential issues with pricing strategies or discounts (that may even be restaurant specific).
+The dashboard can be used to gain insight centered around **discount distribution by loyalty program participation** which will give an indication of loyalty programme success through conversion rate.

-### Sechduled Refresh
+### Scheduled Refresh
 The dashboard was published to the web to enable the option for scheduled refresh, which is useful for automatically pulling in fresh data from source systems and updating the visuals accordingly.
 However, for this particular project, there isn't a need to enable scheduled refresh since the data does not require periodic updates.
 The dashboard is not pulling fresh data from external source systems (data ingestion), making scheduled refresh redundant in this scenario.

 If the project were to involve real-time data updates, such as pulling data from a REST API, enabling scheduled refresh would be necessary.
 In that case, the feature would allow the dashboard to automatically ingest new data as it becomes available and update the visuals to reflect the latest information.

 # Technical Challenges
 The first technical challenged faced was the high volume of redundant data, in an ideal world it would best practice to remove all data that will not be used within the analysis for both computing and storage purposes.
-This would be especially important if big data was being ingested in real time to save money and resources to minimised the need to upwards and outwards.
+This would be especially important if big data was being ingested in real time to save money and resources to minimise the need to upwards and outwards.
 With this particular analysis the removal of descriptions and names of items would be a use case as the majority of item descritions were simply a plural of the given item and so removal of one of the two rows would be required.

 Although the data set is from Kaggle, it is still important to check the dataset is clean.
-This was done using the Python Pandas library and involved checking for; null values, duplicated records and formatting consistency across datatypes within the CSV file.
-I did make one oversight for which I had to later go back and ammend.
-This involved converting the date datatypes to the required format to be compatable with mySQL.
+This was done using the Python Pandas library and involved checking for; null values, duplicated records and formatting consistency across data types within the CSV file.
+I did make one oversight for which I had to later go back and amend.
+This involved converting the date data types to the required format to be compatible with mySQL.
 I notice this oversight once I had created my dashboard that my slicer a range of over 20 years.
 This was because I had formatted my date fields as 'dd/mm/yyyy', but instead it should have been 'yyyy/mm/dd'.
 This required mew to correct the date at source (.csv files) and then repopulating the SQL database tables for querying and visualisation in Power BI. in order to delete and re-populate the schema I also have to drop foreign key constraints to and then re-apply these rules once the data with correct date format was added.

 Understanding the recipe/sub-recipe relationships for each menu item to calculate ingredients was troublesome because I could not wrap my head around the way to calculate ingredients for sale based off what was ordered.
 This is why: